OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 The exact weather fields can vary slightly by provider, but `current`, `hourly`, `temperature`, `icon`, and `rain_probability` are the fields intended for lightweight display clients.
+With OpenWeatherMap v4, `current.alerts` is also present.
+Its `active` value indicates whether the current record contains alert IDs, and `ids` contains those OpenWeather alert identifiers.
+Other providers may omit this field.

 The same canonical payload is available over HTTP at `/api/v1/weather`.

 ### `inkplate/weather-calendar/current`

 Current conditions only.
 This is the simplest topic for character LCDs or single-screen microcontroller displays.
+For OpenWeatherMap v4 this includes the optional `alerts` object described above.

 ### `inkplate/weather-calendar/hourly`